vjnambi/tmq-backend/README.md

 # tmq-backend
 Description:
 A music quiz platform where users can play in and spectate music quiz battles.
 Players can participate in a battle where they listen to an audio excerpt from a pool of songs and guess the title of the song.
-Each correctly guessed song earns the player a point and the player with the most points at the end of the game is declared the winner.
+Each correctly guessed song earns the player a point and the player with the most points at the end of the game is declared the winner!

 <br />